Cake Flour: What is it? It’s a clear path to lovely soft cakes, and I’m going to show you how to make it.

 Does cake flour have baking powder in it?

 No it doesn’t.
 Cake flour doesn’t contain any raising agents.
 So when using it, you will need to use baking baking powder or baking soda into your cake.
-When making your own homemade cake flour just note that cornstarch is not a rating agent.
+When making your own homemade cake flour just note that cornstarch is not a raising agent.
 It’s what is used to soften your flour and cake.

 Get More Recipes!